pnbruckner/homeassistant-config/docs/life360.md

 # Life360

+## Life360 is now a standard integration
+> As of HA 0.95.0b0 Life360 is now a standard integration.
+See the [Release Notes](https://www.home-assistant.io/blog/2019/06/26/release-95/#life360).
+To transition to the standard integration see [these instructions](https://community.home-assistant.io/t/life360-device-tracker-platform/52406/1077).

+> **This custom integration is no longer supported**

+## Original documentation follows

 This platform allows you to detect presence using [Life360](http://life360.com/).
 It can also automatically create Home Assistant zones based on Life360 Places.

 >__NOTE__: Home Assistant version 0.92.0 or later requires version 2.9.4 or later of this custom component!